renzmann/qmk_keymaps/README.md

 I use [QMK Firmware](https://github.com/qmk/qmk_firmware) for my [planck](https://olkb.com/collections/planck) keyboard.
-Right now I just have the one keyboard, and so the `keymap.c` and `keymap.c` are for a [planck EZ from Ergodox](https://ergodox-ez.com/pages/planck).
+Right now I just have the one keyboard, and so the `keymap.c` and `keymap.h` are for a [planck EZ from Ergodox](https://ergodox-ez.com/pages/planck).
 The source code is GPL, so you're free to use and modify it, if you wish.
 You should be aware, however, that I use the Rev6 configuration, but on an EZ